-- Releasing managed packages has some overhead involved including manual checks by release managers to ensure nothing gets permanently locked into the package in a release.
+Releasing managed packages has some overhead involved including manual checks by release managers to ensure nothing gets permanently locked into the package in a release.
 As a result, true continuous delivery isn’t an option.
-We work in 2 week sprints and cut releases at the end of each sprint for all products with any changes.
+Whether you’re on a team that wants to deliver quickly—say in a two week sprint cycle—or at team that makes several larger releases a year, CumulusCI offers functionality to help cut releases for all products with any changes.

-Like Github Flow, CumulusCI Flow uses a simple master/feature branch model.
-The master branch is the only permanent branch in the repository.
+Like Github Flow, CumulusCI Flow uses a simple main/feature branch model.
+The main branch is the only permanent branch in the repository.
 All development work (features and bug fixes) is done in feature branches prefixed with feature/.
 All commits on all feature branches are tested concurrently by our CI app, MetaCI, though any CI app could be used for the same purpose.

-Once a developer is done with a feature branch, they create a Pull Request to merge their branch into the master branch.
+Once a developer is done with a feature branch, they create a Pull Request to merge their branch into the main branch.
 The Pull Review serves as the container for the following:

-- QA: The goal of the Pull Request is to serve as a gate blocking a change from going into master until it’s ready to release.
+QA: The goal of the Pull Request is to serve as a gate blocking a change from going into main until it’s ready to release.
 As a result, we do QA on the feature before merging the Pull Request.